Something You Can Do

 Starting with small groups (5-10 people) that reach consensus and funnel ideas up to larger groups (20-40 people) is practical and reflects effective organizing models.
 This approach mirrors successful strategies used in community organizing and union movements.
 The key is ensuring that these small groups do not become isolated or self-contained but instead feed into a larger, cohesive effort.

-Let’s use independent media to disseminate ideas and strategies is another excellent point.
+Use independent media to disseminate ideas and strategies.
 In the digital age, leveraging social media, podcasts, and other platforms can amplify these messages far beyond the immediate community.

 1. Small Groups That Just Complain